 It has to be included as anything ‘down there’ and related to the toilet is considered embarrassing.
 Whether it’s a urine infection, constipation or piles, there are many problems which could cause you discomfort and leave you feeling embarrassed.
 A lot of them can be treated with products over the counter, so if you don’t feel quite ready to go to the doctor, then you could try your pharmacist first.

 This one really shouldn’t be embarrassing, but people do get self-conscious of asking people to repeat themselves or they feel isolated when their hearing starts to deteriorate.
 There are ways of preventing this and managing it though, so it’s definitely worth going to the doctor as soon as you notice any signs of hearing loss.
 There are simple solutions now such as technology advanced hearing aids which are offering more clarity for the deaf and hard of hearing, making it not such a problem to live with.
+In fact, hearing aids can even be considered a pretty cool gadget nowadays.
+If you live in a smart home, you should opt for Oticon hearing aids, whose cutting edge technology will enable you to activate your home alarm, turn on the lights, and even turn on the thermostat!

 This one can be embarrassing because you can’t always smell it yourself, but other people can.